svenruppert/dynamic-cdi/README.md

 * Interface , n Impl., 1 responsible ClassResolver, 1-n Producer for Impl. -> will use the resolved Class or corresponding Producer if available
 * Interface , n Impl., n responsible ClassResolver -> Exception

+* Interface, 1 Impl., n Producer for Impl, 1 ProducerResolver for Impl -> selected Producer from ProducerResolver
+* Interface, n Impl., 1 responsible ClassResolver, 0-n Producer for every Impl, 1 ProducerResolver for every Impl -> selected Producer from ProducerResolver, for selected Impl from ClassResolver

 if you write ``@Inject Impl.``